-The parent/guardian should:
+The parent/guardian(s) will:

-- Provide the student a consistent time and a suitable place for study. - Review homework with the student to monitor its completion and the student's understanding of the work completed. - Monitor agenda to ensure that homework has been written in on a daily basis and completed. - Communicate with teacher(s) whenever the student appears to have difficulty with homework or when clarification is needed.
+Provide the student a consistent time and a suitable place for study.
+Review homework with the student to monitor its completion and the student's understanding of the work completed.

+Communicate with teacher(s) whenever the student appears to have difficulty with homework or when clarification is needed.